German Shepherd

 • Allergies: German Shepherds can be prone to environmental and food allergies, causing skin irritations or digestive issues.

 Yes, German Shepherds are great family pets.
-They are devoted, protective, and very intelligent, making them excellent companions and watchdogs.
+Some reasons to get GSD is they are devoted, protective, and very intelligent, making them excellent companions and watchdogs.
 With the right training and socialization, they can be gentle with youngsters and adjust well to family life.
 Their lively attitude is ideal for families who can engage kids in frequent activities and exercise.

 It depends on your lifestyle and preferences: